ocupop/refed-website/src/_states/georgia.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: Georgia allows the feeding of animal-derived and vegetable waste to swine provided that it is fed by a licensed facility that does not import or export swine or swine products to or from the premises.
-Individuals may feed household garbage to their own swine.
-    summary:
-    link_url:
     legislation:
       - title: Ga.
 Code Ann. §§ 4-4-20–24 (2015)
         animals_covered: All animals; exception for swine